 - Surface Engineering Community.

 For the recruitment of the enlisted candidates for the different available jobs, the composite scores are used.
 Various formulae are used on the standard scores to calculate the composite scores.

 For getting enlisted in the U.S. Navy candidates should attain a minimum score in the AFQT.
 This is the first step in getting enlisted.
 The composite scores reflect the candidate's ability and aptitude.
 Therefore, based on the composite scores, a job in the Navy will be offered to the enlisted candidates.

 While setting a target score, the candidates must consider many aspects; and a target AFQT score and a target composite score are the major two among those.
 After these two target scores are set, it is easier for the candidates to work towards achieving them.

-AFQT Target Score- The candidates must know the navy ASVAB requirements about the AFQT scores before setting a target.
+AFQT Target Score- The candidates must know the requirements of the AFQT scores for the Navy before setting a target.
 This target score should be above the minimum that the navy requires for enlistment purposes because only if the candidates get a score above the minimum score, will they be selected.